greyshirtguy/Pro7ChordEditorWin/README.md

 *Yep, it does what is says on the box!*

-This is a very simple/crude chord editor for Pro7 on Windows:
+This is a very simple/crude chord editor for Pro7 on Windows: (For now, editing MT documents is blocked until I learn is this is safe/okay.)
 ![Screenshot](Pro7ChordEditor/Graphics/Screenshot.png)
 *Mac version is on my "TODO one-day list"*